-EPA may treat coal waste like garbage
+EPA expected to treat coal ash waste like garbage

 Washington — Environmentalists and industry experts widely expect the first federal standards for the waste generated from coal burned for electricity to treat the ash like household garbage, rather than a hazardous material.